Art Tatum: Style and technique

-Tatum had a calm physical demeanor at the keyboard, not attempting crowd-pleasing theatrical gestures.
+Tatum maintained a calm physical demeanor at the keyboard, avoiding theatrical crowd-pleasing gestures.
 This increased his playing's impact, as did his seemingly effortless technique, as pianist Hank Jones observed: the apparently horizontal gliding of his hands across the keys stunned his contemporaries.
 Tatum's relatively straight-fingered technique, compared to the curvature taught in classical training, contributed to this visual impression: a critic wrote in 1935 that, when playing, "Tatum's hand is almost perfectly horizontal, and his fingers seem to actuate around a horizontal line drawn from wrist to finger tip."

 Tatum was able to use his thumbs and little fingers to add melody lines while playing something else with his other fingers; drummer Bill Douglass, who played with Tatum, said that he would "do runs with these two fingers up here and then the other two fingers of the same hand playing something else down there.
 Two fingers on the black keys, and then the other two fingers would be playing something else on the white keys.
 He could do that in either hand".
 His large hands allowed him to play a left-hand trill with thumb and forefinger while also using his little finger to play a note an octave lower.
 He was also capable of reaching twelfth intervals in either hand, and could play a succession of chords such as the illustrated examples at high speed.
 (Note: In an informal recording from 1952, he can be heard playing A♭ and D♭, "demonstrates it, fills it out, and responds that it's 'Not too bad when you fill it out'.")
 He was able to play all of his chosen material in any key.